seblemeur/seblemeur-blog/content/blog/angular-9-lazy-pre-loading/index.md

 description: "Implement lazy loading and pre loading in Angular"
 ---

-Lazy loading is a very useful (large application with many routes for example) but sometimes you need to preload somes modules.
+Lazy loading is very useful for large application with many routes for example, but sometimes you need to preload somes modules.

 ## Setup your new angular application